 - Talk it through with an expert.
 There truly are a lot of financial issues for new couples to consider, and they differ depending on your age and each spouse’s family situation.
 So one of the best things you can do is find a financial advisor to walk you through these discussions.
 Financial advisors often specialize in different areas of advisement, so make a few phone calls to find an advisor who will do a consultation that addresses your stage in life and walk you through the next steps.

 You’d think that establishing a solid financial base as a couple has more to do with the number on your bank statement than anything else, but really, like most things in marriage, it’s about good communication.
-Talk now—and keep talking—and your financial situation will be happily ever after.
+Talk now, include these 8 financial steps and keep talking.
+Your financial situation will be happily ever after.